lawsonkeith/Bee-Bot/README.md

 **Note** - You need to install the I2cDev and MPU6050 Libraries in your Arduino->Libraries folder.
 I've provided these as a zip file, unzip it and drag the folders to above location.

+## Calibration - IMU
-**Calibration** - You need to calibrate the IMU, to do this use the RAW program 'MPU6050_raw.ino' which is in the ZIP file.
-The constants you get from there can be fed into your BBot.ino program.
-YOu may get away with not doing it but I recommend that you do.
+You need to calibrate the IMU, to do this use the RAW program 'MPU6050_raw.ino' I've included (not the examples).
+The constants you get from there can be copied into your BBot.ino program.
+You may get away with not doing it but I recommend that you do, my IMU performed mucho better once I'd calibrated it.

 http://www.i2cdevlib.com/forums/topic/91-how-to-decide-gyro-and-accelerometer-offsett/